Vheos/Games.ActionPoints/README.md

 # Game design
 ### Gameplay loop
-The main inspiration for the core gameplay loop is [Darkest Dungeon](https://www.gog.com/game/darkest_dungeon]=), in which you first explore a dungeon and fight enemies, then manage your party in a city to prepare for another expedition.
+The main inspiration for the core gameplay loop is [Darkest Dungeon](https://www.gog.com/game/darkest_dungeon), in which you first explore a dungeon and fight enemies, then manage your party in a city to prepare for another expedition.
 While exploring, it's also possible to camp, which allows your party members to use camping-only skills.
-In my game, I'm planning to skip the city phase, but expand upon the camping phase, so the gameplay loop will look like this: `Explore & Fight -> Camp -> ...`
+In `ActionPoints`, I'lll skip the city phase, but expand upon the camping phase, so the gameplay loop will become `Explore & Fight -> Camp -> ...`
 ### Action points
 (soon)
 ### Wounds